-I didn't point out that we would not have the same job.
-She’d work in a human bar with other humans.
-Human clientele, and human regulations.
+I didn’t point out that we would not have the same job.
+She’d work in a human bar with other humans with human clientele and human regulations.

-I'd been to otherworld bars once or twice, and it had been goddamn harrowing, like getting stuck in a haunted house at one of those funfairs.
-Except, in this place, no one had been pretending to be terrifying and there was nowhere to run.
+I’d been to otherworld bars once or twice, and it had been damn harrowing, like getting stuck in a haunted house at one of those funfairs.
+Except, in this place, no one had been pretending to be terrifying, and there was nowhere to run.

 I walked around town for the rest of the day, trying everything and going everywhere to find work, no matter how badly it paid or how undignified it would be.